PADA: Example-based Prompt Learning for on-the-fly Adaptation to Unseen Domains: Abstract

 \section{Abstract}

-Natural Language Processing algorithms have made incredible progress recently, but they still struggle when applied to out-of-distribution examples.
-In this paper, we address a very challenging and previously underexplored version of this domain adaptation problem.
-In our setup an algorithm is trained on several source domains, and then applied to examples from an unseen domain that is unknown at training time.
+Natural Language Processing algorithms have made incredible progress, but they still struggle when applied to out-of-distribution examples.
+We address a challenging and underexplored version of this domain adaptation problem, where an algorithm is trained on several source domains, and then applied to examples from unseen domains that are unknown at training time.
 Particularly, no examples, labeled or unlabeled, or any other knowledge about the target domain are available to the algorithm at training time.
-We present \textit{PADA}: A Prompt-based Autoregressive Domain Adaptation algorithm, based on the T5 model.
-Given a test example, \textit{PADA} first generates a unique prompt and then, conditioned on this prompt, labels the example with respect to the NLP task.
-The prompt is a sequence of unrestricted length, consisting of pre-defined Domain Related Features (DRFs) that characterize each of the source domains.
-Intuitively, the prompt is a unique signature that maps the test example to the semantic space spanned by the source domains.
-In experiments with two tasks: Rumour Detection and Multi-Genre Natural Language Inference (MNLI), for a total of 10 multi-source adaptation scenarios, \textit{PADA} strongly outperforms state-of-the-art approaches and additional strong baselines.\footnote{Our code and data are available at \url{https://github.com/eyalbd2/PADA}.}
+We present \emph{PADA}: An example-based autoregressive Prompt learning algorithm for on-the-fly Any-Domain Adaptation, based on the T5 language model.
+Given a test example, \emph{PADA} first generates a unique prompt for it and then, conditioned on this prompt, labels the example with respect to the NLP prediction task.
+PADA is trained to generate a prompt which is a token sequence of unrestricted length, consisting of Domain Related Features (DRFs) that characterize each of the source domains.
+Intuitively, the generated prompt is a unique signature that maps the test example to a semantic space spanned by the source domains.
+In experiments with 3 tasks (text classification and sequence tagging), for a total of 14 multi-source adaptation scenarios, \emph{PADA} substantially outperforms strong baselines.\footnote{Our code and data are available at \url{https://github.com/eyalbd2/PADA}.}\footnote{An earlier version of this paper was previously uploaded to the arxiv under the name: "PADA: A Prompt-based Autoregressive Approach for Adaptation to Unseen Domains"}